make-me/make-me/README.md

 Returns `HTTP 200 OK` when there lock is clear.

-Returns `HTTP 423 Locked' when the printer is locked, returns the lock contents as JSON.
+Returns `HTTP 423 LOCKED` when the printer is locked, returns the lock contents as JSON.

 ### `GET /photo` -- Take a snapshot of the printer